MichaIng/DietPi-Docs/docs/software/cloud.md

     **How can I check my OPcache status**

-    Nextcloud has a speedup option via the **php OPcache** feature.
+    Nextcloud has a speedup option via the **PHP OPcache** feature.
 If it is not setup in an appropriate manner, the Nextcloud settings overview dialog show *"PHP OPcache not properly configured"* in combination with needed settings.
 In the internet many further hints are available to optimize the `php.ini`.
-DietPi installs appropriate ini files by default which supersede the standard `php.ini` file (`97-dietpi.ini` and `98-dietpi-nextcloud.ini`).
+DietPi installs appropriate '.ini' files by default which supersede the standard `php.ini` file (`97-dietpi.ini` and `98-dietpi-nextcloud.ini`).
     Often there is the question which of the various `php.ini` files on the system is the valid one.
 DietPi therefore has helping files in its `/var/www` directory to give some information about this:
     The first file is `phpinfo.php`.
 This can be called from the browser via